cNeha/ims_static_ips-/README.md

 Integrate as CloudForms premigration playbook utilizing Embeded Ansible feature

 ## Configuration
-Folder files/pre-migrate.ps1 contains static configuration for creation of local admin user that will
+Folder files/pre-migrate.ps1 contains configuration for creation of local admin user that will
-configure and execute tasks connected to backup and restore of static network settings.
+configure and execute tasks connected to backup and restore of static network settings as well as disk mounting options.

 Inventory file needs to point to IP address or fqdn of the machine.